idaho06/aberredengine/assets/scripts/README.md

 #### `:with_lua_timer(duration, callback)`

-Add LuaTimer component that calls a Lua function after duration.
+Add a repeating LuaTimer component that calls a Lua function every `duration` seconds.

 **Parameters:**